-Be aware that some cats may be found straining in other spots other than the litter box.
+Now that you've ruled out a UTI, let's address constipation.
+Be aware that some cats may be found straining in locations other than the litter box.
 The reason?
-Pretty understandable if we get into some cat psychology.
-The cat goes to the litter box and strains to have a bowel movement, this causes pain, the pain is then associated with the litter box so the poor cat tries other places such as the bathtub or your favorite rug.
-Do not scold your cat for this; just show him/her some empathy!
+Cat psychology.
+The cat goes to the litter box and strains to have a bowel movement.
+The straining causes pain and the pain is then associated with the litter box.
+Your poor cat may attempt to go to the bathroom in places such as the bathtub or on your favorite rug.
+Do not scold your cat for this as scolding will feed the negative association.

-Constipation may leave you wondering and scratching your head at times, as the cat may be straining one instance and then having diarrhea the next, the explanation of this is that in some cases liquid stool is all that can pass through the mass of dry impacted feces.
-This diarrhea may be mixed with blood or mucous.
-So even though this sounds and looks like diarrhea it still may be a case of constipation.
+Feline constipation may be confusing at times.
+Your cat may be straining one instant and have diarrhea the next.
+Liquid stool is all that can pass the mass of dry impacted feces; this diarrhea may be mixed with blood or mucous.
+Keep in mind, even if what you see in the litterbox looks like diarrhea, it may be secondary to an impaction.

 How to Help a Constipated Cat

 Ensure Proper Hydration

 Cats mostly defecate once to twice a day, but a constipated cat will only go every two to four days.
 This period of constipation may cause cats to become dehydrated, so make sure your cat gets water.
 You can check the level of dehydration in a cat by lifting the skin over its shoulder blades.
 In a hydrated cat, it should spring back promptly.
 If the skin "tents," and slowly returns to position, your cat is most likely dehydrated and should be taken to the veterinarian for supplementary fluids.

 Offer Wet Food